 The Foreign, Commonwealth & Development Office currently advises British nationals against all but essential international travel.
 Travel to some countries and territories is currently exempted.

 This advice is being kept under constant review.
 Travel disruption is still possible and national control measures may be brought in with little notice, so check our travel guidance.

 The local currency is the Saint Helena Pound which is linked at parity to the British Pound (Sterling).
 Notes and coins are similar in denomination and appearance to their UK counterparts.
-Banking services on St Helena and Ascension Island are provided by the Bank of St. Helena.
+Banking services on St Helena and Ascension Island are provided by the Bank of St Helena.
 Sterling is accepted in shops and restaurants on the island but change will often be given in Saint Helena Pounds.

 Credit cards are not widely used, although a few outlets and businesses will accept them.
 You will be charged a commission for using your credit card.
 Bank of St. Helena can advance cash against credit or debit cards.
 All cash advances are subject to charges and you will need identification bearing a photograph and signature.
-The Bank of St. Helena also offers foreign exchange facilities.
+The Bank of St Helena also offers foreign exchange facilities.

 While the official currency is the St Helena pound, sterling bank notes are accepted in all shops and bars and the US base will accept US dollars, sterling or St Helena currency.
 The St Helena pound is fixed at a rate of one pound Sterling.
 Foreign currency (including Euros) can be exchanged at the bank, which also cashes UK cheques with proof of identify and a cheque guarantee card.
-The Bank can also accept debit and credit cards.
+The bank can also accept debit and credit cards.
 Charges may apply.

 Tristan da Cunha